 Termo’s principal oil and gas assets are its operated properties.
-The operated properties make up more than 60% of the proved developed reserve value and most of the proved undeveloped and probable reserve value.
+The operated properties make up more than 50% of the proved developed reserve value and most of the proved undeveloped and probable reserve value.
 The non-operated properties’ largest value is in producing royalty packages that have continued to be attractive sources of cash flow over the years.
+In addition, Termo’s non-operated working interest in the Bakken has been a significant area of reserve growth and we continue to participate with premier operators in this and other exciting shale plays around the United States.

 Los Angeles Basin, California

 Termo operates in five fields in the Los Angeles Basin.
-The Company's interest involves more than 3,000 net acres and includes 38 producing wells with approximately 780 BOEPD.
-All the properties have upside and development drilling potential which Termo is currently exploiting as part of a targeted strategy of core property development.
+The Company's interest involves more than 3,000 net acres and includes 35 producing wells with approximately 700 BOEPD.
+Most of the properties have upside and development drilling potential.

 Ventura Basin, California

-Termo operates in two fields in the Ventura Basin with over 1,000 net acres and 24 wells producing approximately 385 BOEPD.
-The Sulphur Crest Field is a complex faulted anticline.
-Due to the complex faulting updating the geologic interpretation to incorporate new data has resulted in additional development opportunities.
+Termo operates in two fields in the Ventura Basin with over 1,000 net acres and 21 wells producing approximately 310 BOEPD.
+Both properties have long-life reserves and future development drilling potential.

 San Joaquin Valley, California

-Termo operates in two fields in Kern County producing approximately 165 BOEPD.
-In the Mountain View Field, the Company’s interest involves 230 net acres where the upside potential has begun to be realized from a water-flood program begun in 2009 that has resulted in a 15% increase in production.
+Termo operates in two areas in the San Joaquin Valley.
+In the Mountain View Field of Kern County, the Company’s interest involves 230 net acres where the upside potential has begun to be realized from a water-flood program begun in 2009 that has resulted in a 15% increase in production.

 Sacramento Valley, California

 Termo has operations in four gas fields in the Sacramento Basin.
-Operations involve 3,200 net acres.
-Operated wells produce approximately 1.1 million cubic feet of gas per day.
+Operations involve approximately 2,200 net acres.
+Operated wells produce approximately 600 MCFPD.

 Powder River Basin, Wyoming